-Zcash has benefited from security audits performed by NCC Group, Coinspect, Least Authority, Mary Maller, and Kudelski Security.
+Zcash has benefited from security audits performed by NCC Group, Coinspect, Least Authority, Mary Maller, Kudelski Security, and QED-it.

 The Faerie Gold attack was found by Zooko Wilcox; subsequent analysis of variations on the attack was performed by Daira Hopwood and Sean Bowe.
 The internal hash collision attack was found by Taylor Hornby.
-The error in the Zerocash proof of Balance relating to collision-resistance of PRFaddr was found by Daira Hopwood.
+The error in the Zerocash proof of Balance relating to collision resistance of PRFaddr was found by Daira Hopwood.
 The errors in the proof of Ledger Indistinguishability mentioned in §8.6 'Changes to PRF inputs and truncation' on p.
-92 were also found by Daira Hopwood.
+93 were also found by Daira Hopwood.